-This is a time where one needs to seek professional advice and expertise!
+This is a time when one needs to seek professional advice and expertise!

 Then we have the clear gear lube!
 Or, well, that is … Straight water!
 This is a sign to be concerned about.

-But at the same time, I have personally seen and rebuilt water filled gear cases that actually worked afterwards!
+But at the same time, I have personally seen and rebuilt water-filled gear cases that actually worked afterward!
 (Now, I’m not saying that this is common.
 Because water is a likely sign that there has been damage done to the inners of the lower unit.)

 The brand of the lower unit also bears some discussion.
 There are some gear cases that hold up a little better than others under these conditions.